cshindeddog/DD_Product_Use-cases_Docker_Sandboxes/README.md

 ## Overview

-This repository contains **Docker-based sandbox environments and customer use-cases replication steps** for:
+This repository contains **Docker-based sandbox environments** and **customer use-case replication steps** for:
-- **Basic setup and configuration scenarios**
+- Basic setup and configuration scenarios
-- **Customer use-case and issue replication**
+- Customer-reported issues and behavior replication

 These sandboxes are used to quickly spin up controlled, containerized environments for testing, learning, and troubleshooting Datadog product behavior.